shiwentao00/Pocket2Drug/cross_validation/README.md

 8. Prepare pdbqt files for all the pockets in the dataset.
 9. Prepare a large dataset of random drugs from Zinc/Chembl.
 10. For fold 0, develop a set of procedures to perform docking and collect results:
 For each pocket in validation fold 0,
 	i.
 Dock the sampled molecules
 	ii.
-Get the same number of random molecules from Zinc, dock them. iii.
+Get the same number of random molecules from Zinc, dock them.
+	iii.
 Collect the docking scores.
 	iv.
 Normalize the docking scores with molecular weight.
 	v.
 Save both normalized and unnormalized docking scores.
+	iv.
+Draw the distributions of random and our model.

 The folder structure of each fold looks like this:
 ```